andygrunwald/things-with-buzzers-jeopardy/README.md

 #### Adding a new _Season_

 1. Open the [`seasons.json`](./game-content/seasons.json).
-2. Add the following content (adjust it to you needs):
+2. Add the following content (adjust it to your needs):

    ```json
    {